Non-stop flights to Reykjavik (Keflavik) (KEF)

 In Sweden, there are 2 airports that have direct flights to Reykjavik (Keflavik).

-From Stockholm (Arlanda), you can fly non-stop with Icelandair or Play.
+From Stockholm (Arlanda), you can fly non-stop with Icelandair or SAS (SkyTeam).

 Flights from Switzerland to Reykjavik (Keflavik)

-From Geneva, you can fly non-stop with Icelandair or Play.
-This is a seasonal route that started in January and ends in March.
+From Geneva, direct flights are offered by Icelandair.
+This is a seasonal route that starts in May and ends in September.

 From Zürich, you can fly non-stop with Edelweiss Air or Icelandair.